Grindlay family: North America

 Another branch of the family exists in North America following emigration from the United Kingdom during the 18th and 19th centuries.
 Notable members of the family in the United States and Canada include Bvt.
 Brig.
-Gen. James G Grindlay, the highly decorated Unionist soldier of the American Civil War, Dr. John H Grindlay, a combat surgeon with the United States army in Southeast Asia during WWII, the diary of whose experiences was later widely published, Isabella Grindlay, later Grindlay Jackson, an Anglo-Canadian member of the Women's Army Auxiliary Corps during WWI and acclaimed war poet, and Thomas Maltby Grindley, the Anglo-Canadian merchant, soldier, and politician.
+Gen. James Glas Grindlay, the highly decorated Unionist officer of the American Civil War and Medal of Honor recipient, Dr. John H Grindlay, a combat surgeon with the United States army in Southeast Asia during WWII, the diary of whose experiences was later widely published, Isabella Grindlay, later Grindlay Jackson, an Anglo-Canadian member of the Women's Army Auxiliary Corps during WWI and acclaimed war poet, and Thomas Maltby Grindley, the Anglo-Canadian merchant, soldier, and politician.

+Australasia

+A small part of the family resides in Australia and New Zealand having relocated from the United Kingdom during the 19th and 20th centuries.
+Members of this branch include George William Grindley FRSNZ, the geologist and polar explorer after whom the Grindley Plateau is named, Rebekah Grindlay, an Australian diplomat and Ambassador to Lebanon, and Meihana Grindlay, a professional rugby union player.

 Broader relations

 The Grindal family (see Edmund Grindal, Archbishop of Canterbury during the 16th century) are held to be close associates and possible relations, with their near synonymous heraldry believed to stem from this connection.
 So too are the Gridley family (see Barons of Stockport), the evidence of whose decent is more ambiguous, due to the near interchangeable medieval spellings of the Grelley, Gresley and Grindlay families in the North Midlands.

 Direct ancestral ties to both the noble Norman families of Grelley, formerly spelt Gredley, Greidley and Gredleye, decedents of Albertus Greslet or Albert 'd'Avranches' de Greslé (c.1050 – c.1100), avowed Viscount of Avranches, and the 1st Baron of Manchester (see House of Grailly), and Gresley, formerly spelt Greseleye, Baronets of Drakelow Hall and decedents of Robert de Stafford (see House of Tosny), have been presented by a number of 19th century historians, though are still the subject of research.